InterContinental Amstel Amsterdam

 Whether you are a first time or seasoned traveller, a boat trip in one of our authentic salon boats along the canals in the morning is an unbeatable experience.
 We will arrange for you to meet the captain of the hotel vessel in the lobby and take you down to our own quay where the boat is moored.
 The skipper will then set off to show you Amsterdam's most beautiful canals while you enjoy a full breakfast or just some coffee.
 It's a wonderful experience - cruising past the many glorious old houses, warehouses and mansions that line the canals, passing under the countless small bridges that span the waterways.
-You can either be dropped off outside one of the museums, or be taken back to the hotel just in time for lunch.
-For more information or reservations, please contact Concierge via telephone +31 (0) 20 622 60 60 or via email at firstname.lastname@example.org
+You can either be dropped off at the reopened Rijksmuseum, or be taken back to the hotel just in time for lunch.

-A table with spectacular views over the river Amstel will be waiting for you at our Amstel Bar & Brasserie.
-After lunch you can walk along the canals to the Hermitage, Rijksmuseum or Van Gogh museum.
-Enjoy the largest collection of Rembrandt or Van Gogh paintings on display and then, should you wish to buy an old master piece or some unusual antiquities as souvenirs, we suggest you finish your afternoon walking along the Spiegelkwartier antiques district.
+A table with spectacular views over the river Amstel will be waiting for you at our Amstel Brasserie.
+After lunch you can walk along the canals to the Hermitage or Van Gogh museum.
+Enjoy the latest collection at Hermitage of Rembrandt or Van Gogh paintings on display and then, should you wish to buy an old master piece or some unusual antiquities as souvenirs, we suggest you finish your afternoon walking along the Spiegelkwartier antiques district.
 Cross the bridge opposite the Rijksmuseum to get to this charming quarter or do some shopping in the nine streets area where you can find all the boutique shops.
 After this, return to the hotel for our famous Afternoon Tea.